48dots/48dots.github.io/_posts/2020-04-19-does-slow-and-steady-win-the-race.markdown

 My aha moment came months later, as I was updating my career goals at work.
 This was something I had done throughout my career, never thinking too much about its significance.
 But these goals were precisely what I ran toward when I took the distractions away.
 With the right amount of focus, I was achieving them.

 But I didn't have these goals for other parts of my life.
 Outside of work, I was in a state of stagnation.
-I thought it was the distractions around me that were holdingg me back.
+I thought it was the distractions around me that were holding me back.
 I was trying to burn down the Library of Alexandria because I couldn't keep myself out of the comics section. *But the real reason I was going to the comics section in the first place was because I didn't know where else to go!*

 ![The Library of Alexandria burning](/img/libraryofalexandria.jpg)